🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 To test out the sensor's functionality, place your finger on the temperature sensor on the development board and notice that the temperature reported rises gradually:

-The Bluetooth SDK enables the development of BLE apps in two different configurations:
+The Bluetooth SDK enables the development of Bluetooth LE apps in two different configurations:

 The Thermometer example we ran on the development board is a standalone configuration.
 Here's a diagram that shows the architecture used in each configuration:

-To better understand the structure of a standalone BLE application, let’s take a look at the different parts of main.c in the project.
+To better understand the structure of a standalone Bluetooth LE application, let's take a look at the different parts of main.c in the project.

 First, the header files included in the file: